 LR Backup Plugin

 The LR Backup plugin simplifies backing up your Lightroom environment.
-It does this by adding the ability to backup Lightroom's configuration files, and compress Lightroom's catalog backups, from within Lightroom itself.
+It does this by adding the ability to backup Lightroom's configuration files, schedule a Lightroom catalog backup for next shutdown (LR4 only), and compress Lightroom's catalog backups from within Lightroom itself.
 These tasks can occur automatically as the program starts or manually as required.
 Suggestions for using these capabilities can be found here.

 Lightroom's configuration is stored in numerous files scattered around your hard drive.
 The configuration backup collates the various preference, preset, template, camera profile, lens profile, Camera Raw and other setting files used by Lightroom into a single compressed backup file.
 This can help you quickly find and restore your preferred Lightroom configuration when your system crashes, Lightroom preferences become corrupted, or you wish to move Lightroom to a different system.